thecloudexplorers/engineering-standards/coding-standards/powershell-standards.md

 2. **16.2** Break long URLs into concatenations or variables with inline comments.
    *Note:* Prevents overly long lines and clarifies URL segments.

+3. \$1

+4. **16.4** Avoid using bracket characters in literal output strings.
+   *Note:* Prevents confusion with array or type syntax and variable expansion.

 ---

 ## 17. Output Verbosity